-The MiQ Standard seeks to determine a Methane Intensity and performance Grade for an operating asset in order to facilitate differentiation of gas within the global supply chain.
+The MiQ Standard seeks to determine a methane intensity, and performance Grade for an operating asset in order to facilitate differentiation of oil and gas within the global supply chain.
 To this end, a certification boundary must encompass and represent all contiguous upstream emission sources and corresponding throughput within an operating basin, subbasin or geologic field.

-For offshore Producers, the Facility boundary must include the production platform(s) where gas or crude oil originates from and can include connected subsea development(s) and auxiliary product handling, if and only if owned and operated by the same organization that owns and operates the production platform.
+For offshore Producers, the Facility boundary must include the production platform(s) where oil and natural gas originates from and can include connected subsea development(s) and auxiliary product handling, if and only if owned and operated by the same organization that owns and operates the production platform.
 See Figures 1-4 for an overview of physical boundary applicability and some common scenarios.